Joris Thijssen: Politics

 Thijssen ran for member of parliament in the 2021 general election, being placed sixth on the Labour Party's party list.
 He was elected with 2,666 preference votes and was sworn into the House on 31 March.
-Thijssen is his party's spokesperson for climate, energy, agriculture, nature, foreign trade, and development cooperation.
-He is also on the parliamentary Committees for Agriculture, Nature and Food Quality; for Defence; for Economic Affairs and Climate Policy; and for Infrastructure and Water Management.
+Thijssen became his party's spokesperson for climate, energy, agriculture, nature, foreign trade, and development cooperation.
 Thijssen opposed investing in nuclear energy, calling it a distraction from the actual mitigation of climate change due to high costs and the resulting radioactive waste.
 Together with member of parliament Suzanne Kröger (GroenLinks), he wrote a plan in 2022 to tackle climate change.
 It included more ambitious goals than those proposed by the cabinet, and it focused on allowing people with lower incomes to become more sustainable.
-To aid the reduction of reactive nitrogen emissions, the government maintained a policy of buying out farmers.
+To aid the reduction of reactive nitrogen emissions in the nitrogen crisis in the Netherlands, the government maintained a policy of buying out farmers.
 Thijssen subsequently proposed that debts of those discontinuing farmers would be partly written off by Rabobank, the largest agricultural financier.
 This would prevent a major portion of the buyout money ending up at the bank.
 A motion by Thijssen to investigate the possibility of such a bail-in was supported by a majority of the House.